taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/index.md

 ![alt text](index.png)

-Here you'll find the essential tools, and some options for debug <i>(for example, enabling the console in Debug Options)</i>
+Here you'll find the essential tools, and some options for debug *(for example, enabling the console in Debug Options)*

 The next steps are covered in these articles:
 - <a href="./Creating songs/index.md">Creating songs</a>